Vor-Tech: Undercover Conversion Squad

-Vor-Tech: Undercover Conversion Squad is an animated television series produced by Universal Cartoon Studios.
+Vor-Tech: Undercover Conversion Squad is an animated television series produced by Universal Animation Studios.
 It aired for one season of thirteen episodes in first-run syndication as part of Claster Television's "Power Block" package along with ReBoot, Beast Wars: Transformers and G.I.
 Joe Extreme, until the block's discontinuation in 1997.
-The series was based on a toy line developed by Kenner Products, which was acquired by Hasbro in 1991.
+The series was based on a toyline developed by Kenner Products, which was acquired by Hasbro in 1991.

 Overview

 The VOR-Tech Undercover Conversion Squad is a group of secret agents led by Hudson Roarke.
 Their mission is to stop Hudson's older brother Damian Roarke—known as Lord Matrix—and his evil "Bio Mechs" from infecting the world with a techno-infectious plague.
 Similar to the M.A.S.K. franchise, the VOR-Tech agents had special masks and transforming vehicles, with special computer systems that imbue them and their vehicles with special powers.

-The series was canceled after only thirteen episodes, and has not been released onto home video.
+The series was canceled after only thirteen episodes and has not been released onto home video.